django/deps/draft/0000-background-workers.rst

 ``@task`` may be used on functions or coroutines.
 It will be up to the backend implementor to determine whether coroutines are supported.
 In either case, the function must be globally importable.

+Task arguments must be JSON serializable, to avoid compatibility and versioning issues.
+Complex arguments should be converted to a format which is JSON-serializable.

 Task Results
 ------------